 People with diabetes need to see an eye doctor every year, or maybe more often, depending on their doctor’s advice.
 That’s because, over time, diabetes can damage the tiny blood vessels in your retina, which is the part of the eye that sends signals to your brain so you can see.
 It can also harm the nerves that serve as the “cables” in this ultra-important upload of info.
 If left untreated, eye damage from diabetes can lead to blindness.

 People with diabetes need to do more than read an eye chart: They need a comprehensive (complete) eye exam.
 One of the most important eye checks for people with diabetes is the dilated eye exam.
 This allows the eye doctor to look at the retina, which is hard to see without first dilating (widening) the pupil of the eye using special eye drops.

-For people with diabetes, it’s important to see an optometrist or ophthalmologist, since these are the types of eye experts who can do all of the types of testing needed to check for any eye damage due to diabetes.
-An optometrist is a health-care provider who can do screenings, but if you have eye disease, you’ll need to go to an ophthalmologist.
+An optometrist or ophthalmologist are the types of eye experts who can do all of the testing needed to check for any eye damage due to diabetes.
+An optometrist is a primary eye-care provider who can do screenings for, and help manage, diabetes-related eye diseases.

 Some ophthalmologists have special training in treating diabetic eye disease.
 They may be called retinal specialists or diabetic eye disease specialists.
 Ask your diabetes doctor if you’d like to be referred to one of these health-care pros.